okanakbulut/pylinsql/README.md

 # Language-Integrated SQL Queries in Python

-The purpose of this package is to help write SQL queries in Python that integrate with the type checker and produce standard SQL query strings as an end result.
+*pylinsql* helps you write SQL queries in Python that integrate with the type checker and produce standard SQL query strings as an end result.
 The main idea is to take a Python generator expression such as
 ```python
 select(
     asc(p.given_name)